frefolli/sumo-rl/README.md

-# SUMO-RL
+# SUMO-RF

-SUMO-RL provides a simple interface to instantiate Reinforcement Learning (RL) environments with [SUMO](https://github.com/eclipse/sumo) for Traffic Signal Control.
+SUMO-RF provides a simple interface to instantiate Reinforcement Learning (RL) environments with [SUMO](https://github.com/eclipse/sumo) for Traffic Signal Control.

+This framework is a **fork** of the original [**SUMO-RL**](https://github.com/LucasAlegre/sumo-rl) from Lucas Alegre.
+Credits for the foundation of this work are given to him.

+This framework has been used for writing my Master Degree [dissertation/thesis](https://github.com/frefolli/master-thesis).

 Goals of this repository:
-- Provide a simple interface to work with Reinforcement Learning for Traffic Signal Control using SUMO
+- Provide a simple interface to work with Reinforcement Learning for Traffic Signal Control using SUMO.
-- Support Multiagent RL
+- Support Multiagent RL.
-- Easy customisation: state and reward definitions are easily modifiable
+- Easy customisation: state and reward definitions are easily modifiable.
+- Support Multi-Agent Reinforcement Learning.
+- Support multiple Experience Engineering techniques (specifically Curriculum Learning).
+- Attempt to support a self-adaptive algorithm for responding to degrading performance with an extra learning slot.
+- Conversions from AMAT and Cityflow formats.

 Warning: here for some reason `observation` and `state` are synonyms.